wallarm/product-documentation/docs/latest/installation/kubernetes/kong-ingress-controller/deployment.md

 * The Wallarm API Security services are integrated natively into both the Open-Source and Enterprise [Kong API Gateway](https://docs.konghq.com/gateway/latest/) editions
 * This solution is based on the [official Kong Ingress Controller for Kong API Gateway](https://docs.konghq.com/kubernetes-ingress-controller/latest/) that provides full support for features of Kong API Gateway
 * Support for Kong API Gateway 3.0.x (for both the Open-Source and Enterprise editions)
-* Fine-tuning the Wallarm API Security layer via the Wallarm Console UI
-* Fine-tuning the Wallarm API Security layer of the Open-Source Controller edition on a per-Ingress basis via annotations
+* Fine-tuning the Wallarm API Security layer via the Wallarm Console UI and on a per-Ingress basis via annotations

+    !!! warning "Annotation support"
+        Ingress annotation is supported only by the solution based on the Open-Source Kong Ingress controller.
+[The list of supported annotations is limited](customization.md#fine-tuning-of-traffic-analysis-via-ingress-annotations-only-for-the-open-source-edition).
 * Provides a dedicated entity for the postanalytics module that is the local data analytics backend for the solution consuming most of the CPU

 ## Use cases